-Lanes Granted: Organizing the Freeway/Highway systems in California.
+Lanes Granted: Organizing the Freeway/Highway systems in California and the US

 0 have signed.
 Let’s get to 100!

 The idea and concept of Lanes Granted came to me while driving on a Highway here in the Bay Area.
 I find that there is a great amount of innovations and technologies created here in the Silicon Valley, yet our roads, Highways and Freeways are atrocious to say the very least.
 Our government has done very little to ease traffic, in my honest opinion.
 We have companies like Apple, E-Bay, Facebook, Google, Cisco, Linked In and others who have changed the way we use our phones, internet and computers forever.
 With this type of intelligence and innovation existing here, why not allow for the bright minds in the Silicon Valley to also make changes in other aspects in our lives.
 No one enjoys traffic or the “Sunday” driver in the “fast lane” at any given hour.
-So let’s organize the lanes.
-Here’s how it works.
+So let’s organize these lanes and here’s how it's going to work.

-Part of the purpose of creating this lane is to bring more order and consistency to our Freeway/Highway systems.
-It will create a “known lane” for the operators of multi wheeled vehicles where a motorcyclist may pass in between vehicles.
+Part of the purpose of creating this lane is to bring more order, safety and consistency to our Freeway/Highway systems.
+It will create an “expected and dedicated lane” where a motorcyclist may pass in between vehicles.
 This will also serve as a lane for our emergency vehicles to access when they need it for quick, organized and efficient access to an emergency.

-With Lanes Granted, there will also be an installation; of what I call; Visual Blocking Banners, or VBB's, on all medians, be it concrete, wood posts, plastic or any other material used for traffic separation.
-Adding VBB’s (visual blocking banners) will keep drivers on either side of the road system from being distracted from any possible accidents, automotive stalls, high-beam drivers and emergency vehicle stops on the opposite side of the road.
+With Lanes Granted, there will also be an installation; of what I call; Visual Blocking Banners, or VBB's, on all medians, be it concrete, wood posts, plastic materials used for traffic separation.
+Adding VBB’s will keep drivers on either side of the road system from being distracted from any distracting activities on the opposite side of the road.
 It is hard to slow down and look at something you can’t see.

-Lanes Granted was came to me after much thought about creating safer and more efficient roadways.
-It is also necessary to re-engineer most off/on ramps and clover leafs on/off the freeway/highway.
-I’m my op, most on/off ramps and clover leaves are poorly engineered, both in road surface material and design.
-That which I feel needs to be re-engineered are the now currently flat or very lightly angles turn or bends in the on/off ramps.
-It also to include a R/R (remove and replace) A/C (asphalt) with highway grade concrete.
-The reason behind the use of concrete is that in inclement weather, concrete offers and affords more traction to wet tires.
+I also believe it is necessary to re-engineer most entrances and exits, clover leaf entrances and exits onto or off of the highway/Freeway.
+In my opinion, most on/off ramps and clover leaf foundation, drainage and surfaces are poorly engineered.
+Both in road surface material and design.
+That which I feel needs to be re-engineered is the current flat, or very lightly angled turn/bends in the on/off ramp.
+It also is to include a removal and replacing of the asphalt with highway grade porous concrete.
+The reason behind the use of concrete and porous concrete is that in inclement weather, concrete offers and affords higher traction to wet tires.
 Porous concrete will also act as a water drainage system, which will reduce the chance of hydroplaning.
-These bends and or turns should be banked in order to change the center of gravity of all moving vehicles from a north south direction to a NW/SE bank.
-This will force vehicles traveling through the turn into the concrete instead of a centrifugal force (outwards) which is pulling the vehicle to the edge and many times, unsafe part of the pavement.
+These bends and or turns should be banked in order to change the center of gravity of all moving vehicles.
+This will force vehicles traveling through the turn into the concrete (downwards) instead of a centrifugal force (outwards) which is pulling the vehicle to the edge and many times, unsafe part of the pavement.